 How should I learn Meditation?

 The best way to find a good teaching and teacher is always to have a pure intention of learning the very purest, truest form of meditation.
 Our heart’s intention is what attracts people and situations into our life.
-So if you are serious about meditation, you will find the right teacher and teaching.
+So if you are serious and sincere, you will find the right teacher and teaching.

-After years of teaching individuals and guiding meditation groups, I’ve realized just how important it is to provide a setting where sincere lovers of Meditation can truly learn the accurate secrets that lead one to practice meditation deeply and correctly.
-For this reason I’ve created the 5-Week Meditation Program that takes one on a journey of discovery into the real experience of meditation.
-In this program one not only gets the experience, but the right understanding and a set of meditations one can use in everyday life simply and easily.
+After years of teaching individuals and guiding meditation groups, I’ve realized just how important it is to provide a setting where sincere lovers of Meditation can truly learn the accurate secrets that lead one to practice it deeply and correctly.
+For this reason I give 1-on-1 guidance that takes one on a journey of discovery into the real experience of meditation and activation of one’s deepest potentials.
+In this intimate and empowering setting, one not only gets the experience, but the right understanding and a set of meditations one can use in everyday life simply and easily.

-Hopefully, this program will be one of the pillars that stand for the true and pure power of meditation and will supply a reliable teaching for sincere seekers of Freedom, Joy, Peace and Growth.
+Hopefully, my personally-tailored 1-on-1 guidance will be one of the pillars that stand for the true and pure power of meditation and will supply a reliable teaching for sincere seekers of Freedom, Joy, Peace and Growth.